Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

 The fish was good, but we prefer to have a little more control over the bill.

 2. Restaurante Beira Rio

 The next day, having recovered from our early flight and fortified by an all-you-can-eat Holiday Inn Express breakfast, we set off to explore the city of Porto.
-After visiting some of the tourist sites up the hill, our exploration took us down to Cais da Ribeira, on the north bank of the River, where I wondered if we were going to have to push the food budget a little, as the plentiful eating places were not cheap.
+After visiting some of the tourist sites up the hill, our exploration took us down to Cais da Ribeira, on the north bank of the River.
+I wondered if we were going to have to push the food budget a little, as the plentiful eating places along the riverside were not cheap.

-But a walk over the Ponte de Dom Luis 1 restored my belief that Portugal offers some of the best value meals in Europe.
+A walk over the Ponte de Dom Luis 1 restored my belief that Portugal offers some of the best value meals in Europe.
 Walking west along the River Douro, we came upon Restaurante Beira Rio, Av.
 Diogo Leite, 64, Vila Nova de Gaia 4400-111.
-The menu touristico (tourist menu) was reasonable at 15 euros for a starter, main course, sweet and a bottle of wine.
-We went there several times during our time in Porto and were soon being given Mateus Rose, a very nice Portuguese rose wine, instead of the house wine and by the end a glass of port as well, at no extra cost.
+The menu touristico (tourist menu) was reasonable at 15 euros for a starter, main course, sweet, and a bottle of wine.
+We went there several times during our time in Porto.
+We were soon being given Mateus Rose, a very nice Portuguese rose wine, instead of the house wine.
+By the end of our trip, we were being served a glass of port after our meal too, at no extra cost.

 Sardines (pictured above) featured on the tourist menu.
 If you are happy to pay a little more for your food, the a la carte menu gets good reviews, especially for seafood.

 3. Restaurante Rabelos

 We also tried Restaurante Rabelos nearby at Av Diego Leite, 68, Vila Nova de Gaia 4400-111.
 The tourist menu here was 25 euros for two people, but drinks had to be added to the bill.
 We only visited once, as it did not seem as good value as Beira Rio, our favorite.